Timerix22/cbuild/README.md

 Repo contains some scripts (functions, init, etc.), which can be used in your custom task scripts.
 There are also some default tasks.

 All tasks should be launched through `Makefile`.
-Tasks can be configured in `.config` file (it is automatically created by init.sh).
+Tasks can be configured in `current.config` file (it is automatically created by init.sh).

 ## How to set up